 Here’s how it works:

-This solves the issue of lack of demand as AdX and header bidding is now involved along with their buyers.
+This solves the issue of a lack of demand as AdX and header bidding are now involved, along with their buyers.
 To sum up, Hybrid Header Bidding means more demand, improved bids, and more revenue for publishers.

 AdPushup Header Bidding Solution